Dragon Ball: Video games

 The Dragon Ball franchise has spawned multiple video games across various genres and platforms.
 Earlier games of the series included a system of card battling and were released for the Famicom following the storyline of the series.
-Starting with the Super Famicom and Mega Drive, most of the games were from the fighting genre or RPG (Role Playing Game), such as the Super Butoden series.
+Starting with the Super Famicom and Mega Drive, most of the games were from the fighting genre or RPG (role-playing game), such as the Super Butoden series.
 The first Dragon Ball game to be released in the United States was Dragon Ball GT: Final Bout for the PlayStation in 1997.
 For the PlayStation 2 and PlayStation Portable games the characters were redone in 3D cel-shaded graphics.
 These games included the Dragon Ball Z: Budokai series and the Dragon Ball Z: Budokai Tenkaichi series.
 Dragon Ball Z: Burst Limit was the first game of the franchise developed for the PlayStation 3 and Xbox 360.
 Dragon Ball Xenoverse was the first game of the franchise developed for the PlayStation 4 and Xbox One.
-A massively multiplayer online role-playing game called Dragon Ball Online was available in Korea, Hong Kong and Taiwan until the servers were shut down in 2013.
+A massively multiplayer online role-playing game called Dragon Ball Online was available in South Korea, Hong Kong, and Taiwan until the servers were shut down in 2013.
 A few years later fans started recreating the game.
 Today, "Dragon Ball Online Global" is a new, European version of Dragon Ball Online and it is being developed, while open beta server is running.

 The mobile game Dragon Ball Z: Dokkan Battle (2015) has received over 350 million downloads worldwide, as of 2021.
 A notable recent release is Dragon Ball FighterZ (2018), a fighting game developed by Arc System Works.
 The game received massive fan and critical acclaim for its fast paced frantic 3v3 battles and great visuals, also winning Best Fighting Game of 2018 at The Game Awards and many other awards and other nominations.
 It also has a large eSports scene, where it is one of the most popular fighting games.
 It also did very well commercially, selling 4 million units across all platforms.